 INC_DWORD_STAT(STAT_ACTORSPAWN); //Increments the counter by one each call.

 The above example is nice to track occurances, but often you want to measure execution cost instead.
-For that we use cycle counters as shown below.
+For that we use cycle counters.

 DECLARE_CYCLE_STAT(TEXT("GetModuleByClass (Single)"), STAT_GetSingleModuleByClass, STATGROUP_LODZERO);